 It’s fine so give yourself grace.
 I would just say, Be mindful.

 Whenever we are splurging, you can go overboard.
-I have a free ebook that’s all about mindful eating.
+I have new post that’s all about mindful eating.
 It is all about not letting food control you.

 So often, we let food control us.
 But if we are mindful, we can enjoy the brownie and savor every single bite.
 We can say “I’m gonna enjoy it and that’s okay.”